willemmirkovich/Numberscope/README.md

 Note: Right now there is no validation on the inputs, but if a config.value is "" that means it was left empty.

-## Export
+### Export
 ```
 module.exports = MODULE_AmazingModule
 ```
 This line is necessary to make this module importable.
+Besides the four parts described above, you're free to define whatever you want in the file in terms of helper functions or classes.

-## Registering the module in module.js
+### Registering the module in module.js

 The final part is the following line
 ```javascript